Board

 Board Member Conservation Biology

-Dr. Alexander Zizka
+Prof. Dr. Alexander Zizka

 Contact

-Web: www.alexanderzizka.net
+Web: https://www.uni-marburg.de/en/fb17/disciplines/biodiversity-of-plants/ag-zizka

-Board Member and Speaker Curators
+Board Member and 1st Speaker of the Curators

 Contact